konfio-mx/Nova.K-AI-Starter-Kit/docs/first-agent.md

    - Options:
      - Key Row: `1` (this tells n8n that your first row contains the headers "Question" and "Answer").
 4. **Add an "Ollama" node.**

    - Model: "llama3"
    - System Prompt: "You are a customer support assistant.
 Use the provided knowledge base entries to help answer the customer's question.
 If the knowledge base contains relevant information, prioritize using it.
 If not, try to provide a helpful general answer or suggest how the user can get further help."
    - Message: Click "Add Expression".
 You'll combine the customer's question with the Q&A data from Google Sheets.

-     ```
+     ```plain
      Here is our knowledge base:
      {{ $node["Google Sheets"].json.map(item => `Q: ${item.Question}\nA: ${item.Answer}`).join('\n\n---\n\n') }}

      Based on the knowledge base above, please answer the following customer question:
      Customer Question:
      {{ $json.body.customer_question }}
      ```

-     *Note: This expression assumes your Google Sheets node correctly outputs an array of items, where each item has `Question` and `Answer` properties based on your column headers.
-Adjust `item.Question` and `item.Answer` if your headers are different.*
+     _Note: This expression assumes your Google Sheets node correctly outputs an array of items, where each item has `Question` and `Answer` properties based on your column headers.
+Adjust `item.Question` and `item.Answer` if your headers are different._

 5. **Add a "Set" node** to format the final response.
    - Check "Keep Only Set".
    - Click "Add Value".